 When an employee’s promotion requires a change of residence to another geographic area to be within a reasonable commuting distance of the new place of work.

-Salary Adjustments (note - # changed to 4.5.3)
+Salary Adjustments

 The University may increase an employee’s step within the salary range to address issues related to recruitment, retention or other business needs.